 You may have restrictive covenants on the house whereby if you become the owner of the house, you MUST by law, concentrate every year on exterior house painting and having the correct exterior wall finish or finishes on your home.

 These restrictions are designed to preserve the unique character of a particular home row or street of houses, or the surrounding area.

-Failure to adhere to things like that damp proofing cost you dearly!
-If a house is not maintained, regardless of the above applying, problems will appear which can sometimes cost a lot of money.
+Failure to adhere to things like that damp proofing in the house can cost you dearly!
+If a house is not maintained, regardless of the above applying, problems will appear, which can sometimes cost a lot of money.